 For industries that indirectly contribute to greenhouse gas emissions upstream (e.g., from purchased materials processing and transportation), downstream (e.g., from distribution and use of products), or in other ways (e.g., from employee commuting and business travel)—in other words, Scope 3 emissions—SASB Standards recommend metrics directly related to performance in those areas, where they are financially material.

-Human capital issues are well-represented throughout SASB’s 77 industry standards, as detailed in the SASB Human Capital Bulletin.
+Human capital issues are well-represented throughout the 77 SASB industry standards, as detailed in the SASB Human Capital Bulletin.
 However, many issues are rapidly evolving and both companies and investors are increasingly attuned to their financial implications.
 As a result, investor expectations for human capital disclosure are rising.
-With this in mind, SASB is undertaking research and market engagement on the issue with the objective of evolving the content of the Standards in light of emerging trends.
+With this in mind, SASB Standards research staff undertook the Human Capital research project with the objective of evolving the content of the Standards in light of emerging trends.

 - “Cross-industry” metrics are applied consistently across all industries.